 I first tried coding one from scratch and projecting it on the floor but the projection wouldn't show up on the counters.
 I realized I would have to code something much more complicated in order for it to work as intended.

-So instead, I used a much more simple approach and set up a light attached to Michelle.
-This allowed me to change its colour more easily, position it at eye level of Michelle, and it would show up properly on all surfaces of the level.
+So instead, I used a simpler approach and attached a light to Michelle.
+This allowed me to change its colour more easily, position it at Michelle's eye level , and it would show up properly on all surfaces.
 Because is it a light, it also means that it leaves shadows behind props, letting the player know that those spots are safe to hide.

 I also used a ray cast to define with precision the distance and height at which Michelle could detect the mouse, which had to match the distance of the light.